 - Upon Jalaluddin’s succession to the crown of Delhi, Alauddin was designated Amir-i-Tuzuk, and Almas Beg was given the rank of Akhur-beg.

-- To get his people, nobles, and ministers to forget about Jalal-ud-din’s murder and support him, he lavishly distributed money and gold to them.
+- To get everyone forget about Jalal-ud-din’s murder and support him, he lavishly distributed money and gold to them.

 - Malik Kafur is believed to have poisoned Ala-ud-din Khilji, according to rumors.

 Our article on Delhi Sultanate Questions and Answers will take your UPSC history preparation to the next level.